7+ years writing insurance and personal finance content

 Proof of residence (current utility bill, insurance policy, or telephone bill)

-Proof of Social Security number (Social Security card or W-2 form)
+Proof of Social Security number (Social Security card or Form W-2)

 The time it takes to get a standard driver’s license depends on your state’s DMV office and processing times.
 Visit your state’s DMV website to find estimates of how much it costs and how long the process takes.

-The federal government set REAL ID requirements, so they should be the same in all U.S. states and territories.
-You can call your local DMV or visit the website to answer any additional questions you may have.
-The U.S. Department of Homeland Security and the TSA also provide lots of helpful information on their respective websites.
+The federal government created Real ID standard requirements for all states and territories.
+Call your local DMV or visit the website to answer any additional questions.
+The U.S. Department of Homeland Security and the TSA also provide helpful information on their respective websites.

-Here are answers to some common questions about REAL IDs and standard driver’s licenses.
+Here are answers to some common questions about the differences between a Real ID versus driver’s license.

 What is an Enhanced Driver’s License?